-Each area that the responsible person knows contains a tree that the responsible person may need to cut or remove to ensure compliance with the code and that is - trees of cultural or environmental significance
+Each area that the responsible person knows contains a tree that the responsible person may need to cut or remove to ensure compliance with the code and that is -trees of cultural or environmental significance

 The Significant Tree Register identifies trees to be protected.
 The locations of those trees are on Council and private land.
-Any trees identified on Council-managed land are provided to Council's contractor Citywide Service Solutions Pty Ltd to ensure they are aware of their location.
+Any trees identified on Council-managed land are provided to Council's tree maintenance contractor to ensure they are aware of their location.